deejay189393/Streams-Prefetcher/README.md

 # Streams Prefetcher

-A Python script that warms up **self-hosted** Stremio addon caches by prefetching streams for movies and series, resulting in faster content loading when browsing in Stremio.
+A Python script designed to work with **Stremio addons**.
+It warms up **self-hosted** Stremio addon caches by prefetching streams for movies and series, resulting in faster content loading when browsing in Stremio.

 > **⚠️ IMPORTANT:** This tool is designed for **self-hosted addons only**.
 Running this against public addons will unnecessarily increase server load without any benefit, as public addons typically don't cache per-user.
 Only use this with addons you host yourself.